JavierGonzalez/Animal-Captcha/Readme.txt

 4. How much security?

-	It is very secure in its default configuration.
+	~~It is very secure in its default configuration.
 Security experts have tried brute force and identification of patterns without success.
 Still, as with any captcha, it is anticipated that with enough effort can be broken.
-If you require a near 100% security, quiet sleep, we recommend creating a directory of their own animals, which is not public.
+If you require a near 100% security, quiet sleep, we recommend creating a directory of their own animals, which is not public.~~
+	Now, none.

 == Installation ==